 Gambling and online casinos in Lesotho

-Lesotho is a small mountain kingdom in South Africa,
+Lesotho is a small mountain kingdom in South Africa, completely surrounded by the territory of South Africa.

-And in recent years, the government has been actively developing the digital online gambling sector,
+And in recent years, the government has been actively developing the digital online gambling sector, focusing on the experience of neighboring South Africa.

 Historical context

-with the opening of the first Lesotho Sun Casino in the capital, Maseru.
+Gambling in Lesotho began in the 1980s with the opening of the first Lesotho Sun Casino in the capital, Maseru.

-and players from South Africa, where gambling was then strictly limited.
+The sector was originally created to attract tourists and players from South Africa, where gambling was then strictly limited.

-and in 2011 the Lesotho Gambling Board (LGB) was created -
+In 1998, the Casino Order Act was adopted, and in 2011 the Lesotho Gambling Board (LGB) was created -

-all forms of gambling, including online activities.
+a state regulator that oversees all forms of gambling, including online activities.

 Legislation and regulation